stsiwo/ddd_concept/README.md

   - whether it is value object or not depends on the business logic.
     - For example, an address in an e-commerce application might not have an identity at all, since it might only represent a group of attributes of the customer's profile for a person or company.
 In this case, the address should be classified as a value object.
 However, in an application for an electric power utility company, the customer address could be important for the business domain.
 Therefore, the address must have an identity so the billing system can be directly linked to the address.
 In that case, an address should be classified as a domain entity.

-## Aggregate instance
+## Aggregates

   def) a cluster of domain objects that can be treated as a single unit.
+     - is designed based on its invariants.
      - a set of Entities
      - a transactional boundary, so entities that need to be transactionally consistent are what forms an aggregate.
 Thinking about transaction operations is probably the best way to identify aggregates.
-     - represents entities to fulfill responsibilities of an area of functionality (ordering, cataloging, inventory) ex) an order and its line-items.
+     - represents a logical group of entities/value objects to fulfill responsibilities of an area of functionality (ordering, cataloging, inventory) ex) an order and its line-items.
       - there are two separate objects but it could be useful if treat it as a single unit.